top of page

 Glutathionylation in Cardiomyocytes: Reactive oxygen species (ROS) are significant factors contributing to heart and muscle diseases.
 We apply our strategy to understand glutathionylation in cardiomyocytes.
 This project aims to interrogate an interplay between ROS, glutathionylation, and sarcomere dysfunction.
 In this project, our major goal is to identify important cardiac or sarcomeric proteins susceptible to glutathionylation and characterize functional outcomes of glutathionylation on sarcomeric proteins

 Glutathionylation in Cell Migration: Cell migration is a fundamental process in the development and maintenance of organisms, such as embryonic development, wound healing, and inflammation.
-Deregulated cell migration plays a crucial role in many diseases, including chronic wound and cancer metastasis.
-Many lines of evidence support that hydrogen peroxide or ROS are a crucial driver of cell migration via induction of protein cysteine oxidations.
+Deregulated cell migration plays a crucial role in many diseases, including chronic wounds and cancer metastasis.
+Hydrogen peroxide or ROS are a crucial driver of cell migration via induction of protein cysteine oxidations.
 In this project, our major goal is to identify cysteines susceptible to glutathionylation during cell migration and analyze their regulatory roles in cell migration.

 2. Biochemistry of Enzymes in Redox Regulation

-Redox homeostasis is maintained and regulated by a balance of oxidases and redox enzymes that produce and remove the reactive species, respectively.
+Redox homeostasis is maintained by a balance of oxidases and redox enzymes that produce and remove the reactive species, respectively.
 Therefore, altered expression and/or activities of oxidases and redox enzymes directly contributed to dysregulated redox states associated with various pathophysiology.
-We are interested in understanding the biochemistry of oxidases in terms of their structure, biological function, and regulation with the ultimate goal of developing a therapeutic strategy.
+We seek to understand the biochemistry of oxidases in terms of their structure, biological function, and regulation with the ultimate goal of developing pharmacological strategies.

 3. Glutathione Derivatives as Chemical Tools in Medicine

 Glutathione is a tripeptide, the major abundant thiol, typically known for its canonical role in buffering the redox state and maintaining redox homeostasis.
 However, the emerging examples support its non-canonical roles, beyond the redox function, in regulating specific proteins with therapeutic potential.
-We are interested in developing glutathione derivatives as chemical tools for understanding the non-canonical roles of glutathione with potential therapeutic direction.
+We seek to develop glutathione derivatives as chemical tools for understanding the non-canonical roles of glutathione while pursuing therapeutic direction.